Dark circles under the eyes are a common problem that can cause cosmetic concerns in any age group.

-The weakening of the blood vessel walls causes them to dilate, with slowing down and stagnation of blood flow.
-This increases the break-down of the blood pigment hemoglobin which leads to a more darkened appearance of blood vessels.
-Both the weakening of the blood vessel walls and the slowing of blood flow cause leakage of fluid into the surrounding loose area forming under-eye bags, in addition to the dark circles.
+The weakening of the blood vessel walls causes them to dilate, leading to slowing down and stagnation of blood flow.
+This firstly increases the break-down of the blood pigment hemoglobin which leads to a more darkened appearance of blood vessels.
+Secondly it causes leakage of fluid into the surrounding loose area forming under-eye bags, in addition to the dark circles.

 Increased Screen Time

 The heat from staring at gadget screens causes dryness of the eyes and skin, and dilation of the blood vessels under the eye.
 This is accompanied by reduced oxygen in the under-eye blood vessels, and more stagnation of blood flow.

 Blue light from gadgets especially when used increasingly post dusk, causes disturbance in the circadian rhythm (normal sleep-wake cycle of the body).
 This increases pigment formation, while decreasing the natural night-time skin regenerative and repair process, thereby leading to the formation of dark circles.

 Lack of sleep and increased stress also increase oxidative damage, increase heat and blood vessel dilation and decrease blood oxygenation and flow.
 Sleep is an important time for efficient skin repair.